LianaTechnologies/lianamailer-contact-form-7/README.md

 # LianaMailer integration plugin for Contact Form 7

-This plugin provides necessary functions to integrate Contact Form 7 with LianaMailer.
+This plugin provides necessary functions to integrate Contact Form 7 with the LianaMailer email marketing tool.

 # Information for Developers: